 7 BENEFITS OF RUNNING IN THE MORNING + EARLY MORNING WORKOUT TIPS

-Should you want to become a fat burning machine of envy that continues to burn fat hours after the workout is over, you can add strength training to your running routine.
+If you want to become a fat burning machine of envy that continues to burn fat hours after the workout is over, then you would have to add strength training to your running routine.

 The main reasons some of us aren’t usually consistent with exercising are that there isn’t just enough time in a day to throw in a workout, or we are too tired at the end of a work day to do any more physical activity.

 Another major reason people can’t commit to consistently exercising is that life is full of sudden events; things suddenly coming up at the end of the day requiring your attention is plausible enough to push a pre-planned workout aside.

 The reasons above are why running in the morning is the best way to stay consistent with your exercise schedule.
 It is highly unlikely that something will come up to upset your running in the early hours of the morning.

 Once you start setting the early mornings aside to exercise, you will realise how easy it is to stay committed to your fitness journey and soon be reaping the benefits of running in the morning.

 Running in the morning will free up time for you in the evening to relax with family, run errands or catch up with friends over a drink or two.